phusion/traveling-ruby/linux/README.md

 ### The build phase

 ![](https://raw.githubusercontent.com/phusion/traveling-ruby/master/doc/linux_build_system_build.png)<br>
-_The `build` script uses the Mock chroots inside the Docker container to invoke the compiler, which produces out binaries._
+_The `build-ruby` script uses the Mock chroots inside the Docker container to invoke the compiler, which produces out binaries._

-Once the runtime is setup, the Makefile proceeds with invoking the `build` script.
+Once the runtime is setup, the Makefile proceeds with invoking the `build-ruby` script.
 This script runs the compiler inside the Mock chroot environments to produce binaries.
 The script:

  * Builds Ruby.
 It extracts the Ruby source tarball and runs `./configure`, `make` and `make install`.
  * Builds the native extensions that Traveling Ruby supports.
 It runs `bundle install` on the Gemfile located in the `shared/` directory in the Traveling Ruby repository.